Hairline cracks and holes in plaster walls are unsightly, aren’t they?

-- Apply some moisture on the lath and plaster surrounding the crack.
+- Apply some moisture on the lath and plaster surrounding the area.
 This will allow the patch to stick to the surface.

-- Apply at least two layers of mixed joint compound over the crack and then sand it down with fine sandpaper until the surface is smooth enough.
+- Apply at least two layers of mixed joint compound over the crack.
+Then sand it down with fine sandpaper until the surface is smooth enough.

 - Gently push the compound with a trowel to make sure that the newly applied plaster is adhering securely to the lath.

 - Apply at least two coats of joint compound.
 Don’t forget to sand the surface between coatings.

 - Apply the final layer of joint compound to create a smooth and seamless base for the paint.

 - Paint over the surface if you like.

 How to repair wide cracks in plaster walls